 All information shared with Baker Street Funding is protected under attorney-client privilege.
 Because a third-party funding company is considered an interested party, the information we receive can not be shared.

-Legal funding is not the only available options to plaintiffs.
+Legal funding is not the only available option for plaintiffs.
 Before applying for legal funding, many plaintiffs approach more traditional banking institutions looking for a liquidity solution.
 The main difference between legal funding and other traditional banking solutions is recourse and payment schedule.
 With most traditional options, there is no option for non-recourse funding.
 Meaning that any approval is based on credit history and income profile.
-Many plaintiffs who find themselves out of work due to an accident do not qualify for a loan because their credit and income has been impacted by the accident.
-Also, with traditional bank loans, there is a repayment period that could start as quickly as 30 days from taking out financing.
+Many plaintiffs who find themselves out of work due to an accident do not qualify for a loan because their credit and income have been impacted by the accident.
+With traditional bank loans, there is a repayment period that could start as quickly as 30 days from taking out financing.
 This means that the plaintiff will have to make monthly payments until the debt it satisfied.

 This is why most plaintiffs find legal funding as their preferred financial solution.
-There are no monthly payments and no risk of having to pay back the funds if their case does not settle favorably.
+There are no monthly payments and no risk of paying back the funds if their case does not settle favorably.

-As mentioned above, lawsuit funding is a non-recourse transaction.
-This means that unlike a traditional loan, there is no monthly payments and no obligation to repay if the case does not settle favorably.
+Lawsuit funding is a non-recourse transaction.
+This means that unlike a traditional loan, there are no monthly payments and no obligation to repay if the case does not settle favorably.
 There may be fees associated with an advance but all fees are paid upon successful settlement of the claim.